powersync-ja/powersync-js/packages/powersync-attachments/README.md

 | `timestamp`  | `INTEGER` | The timestamp of last update to the attachment record             |
 | `size`       | `INTEGER` | The size of the attachment in bytes                               |

 5. To instantiate an `AttachmentQueue`, one needs to provide an instance of `AbstractPowerSyncDatabase` from PowerSync and an instance of `StorageAdapter`.
-For the specifications about what must be implemented in `StorageAdapter`, please refer to its interface definition.
+See the `StorageAdapter` interface definition [here](./src/StorageAdapter.ts).

-6. Instantiate you `AttachmentQueue` and call `init()` to start syncing attachments.
-(Example below uses Supabase Storage)
+6. Finally, create a new `AttachmentQueue` and call `init()` to start syncing attachments.
+Our example, uses a `StorageAdapter` that integrates with Supabase Storage

 ```typescript
 this.storage = this.supabaseConnector.storage;